konapun/HomegrownMVC/README.md

 ```

 ### Controller rerouting
-A controller may conditionally reroute from one route to another
+A controller may conditionally reroute from one route to another.
+You may wish to do this if you have
+implemented a RESTful API but do not want to build results through AJAX.
 ```php
 class RerouteController extends BaseController {
 	protected function setupRoutes() {